logo for matrixlab-examples.com

 A function in programming is the means by which someone who designs or uses a program can execute a block of code which has two purposes: to finish a certain routine or task and/or to return processed values.

-A function is also considered as a procedure in some programming languages.
+A function is also considered a procedure in some programming languages.

 On the other hand, software functions are commonly known as any term that is being used in referring to names of code blocks.
 Functions accept restrictions, they also return values, and they usually are maintained on a separate location from the code of the main program.